 How can a public school modeled on mass outputs ever hope to achieve such customization?
 They can’t.
 The best a person can hope for inside any type of different school, is a little more leeway in the type of educational experience and content they desire.

-What is an Agency-Based Education?
+What is agency?

-Principles of an Agency-Based Education
+Principles of Agency-Based Education

 - Must be based in choice and not compulsion

 - Helps develop an internal moral compass as one fosters a recognition and love of truth